p2p-today/p2p-project/docs/protocol/mesh.rst

 yet connect.
 There are important elements it needs to store in order to interact with it correctly.

 #.
-A daemon thread which receives messages and incoming connections
+A daemon thread or callback system which receives messages and incoming connections
 #.
 A routing table of peers with the IDs and corresponding connection objects
 #.
-A “waterfall queue” of recently received message IDs and timestamps
+A “waterfall list of recently received message IDs and timestamps
 #.
 A user-interactable queue of recently received messages
 #.
 A “protocol”, which contains: